Sortedsinghal/crm-campaign-automation-engine/README.md

 }
 ```

-- **On startup** — reads this file and resumes from the stored timestamp
+- On startup: read from file, used as the start of the next Five9 report window
-- **After each poll** — updates the timestamp to the end of the fetched window
+- After each poll: updated to the end time of the window just processed
-- **If file is missing** — defaults to syncing the last 5 minutes and creates the file
+- If missing: defaults to 5 minutes ago and creates the file

-### Manual Reset

-To force a re-sync from a specific point in time:
+**Manual reset** (re-sync from a specific point):
 ```bash
 echo '{"lastSyncTime":"2026-07-01T00:00:00.000Z"}' > sync-state.json
 pm2 restart crm-campaign-automation-engine